 After a flood

-- If your home or business premises has been flooded, treat all electrical equipment as dangerous until it has been checked.
+If your home or business premises have flooded, treat all electrical equipment as dangerous until it has been checked.
 Under no circumstances should you attempt to switch on anything electrical until it has been deemed safe by an electrician.

 Call your electricity supplier to see if they offer safety visits to check your meter and main fuse.

 Make sure your internal wiring is checked by a qualified electrician before you turn anything back on.

 If you would like further advice or to book a survey to assess possible preventative measures for a flood-risk property, contact NLT Electrical on 01827 767100.